5 Press Release Writing Mistakes that Will Out you as a Rookie

 If you read the same type of document over and over every day, you would want a section that gives you a quick rundown of who sent it.
 Perhaps this section could be called an “About” section.
 Too bad there’s not something like this for press releases…

-5. You Didn’t Put an “End of Content” Marker
+5. ### – You Didn’t Include an “End of Content” Marker at the End of Your Story

 Back in the day, wire services would use special characters to mark where the end of the release was.
 Often, this was “###.”
 There were others, but this is the one most press release writers learned in school.
 Of course in today’s world there’s no reason to include it – except that some journalists and scanner software look for this.
 I know for me, a press release doesn’t look “complete” unless those three little pound signs are down at the bottom.
 Go ahead and include them to forego any unforeseen problems!